BolZer/ts-const-enum/README.md

-# PHP-CONST-TO-TYPESCRIPT
+# Ts-Const-Enum (PHP)

 ## Description

-This tool will transform PHP Scalar-Constants - which are public - to Typescript Constants and generates Typescript Enums from PHP Makeshift-Enums.
+This tool will transform PHP Scalar-Constants - which are annotated with the provided attributes - to Typescript Constants and generates Typescript
-This is useful if you want to reference a value in a condition.
+Enums from annotated PHP one dimensional constant arrays.
+This may be useful if you want to reference a value in a condition within your Typescript Code.
 You can easily import the generated constants.
 This has many advantages over just stating the value.
 If the value of the constant changes, your code won't break easily.
-If you change the name of a php constant the tyepscript code won't compile unless you changed all occurrences of the old constant name.
+If you change the name of a php constant the typescript code won't compile unless you changed all occurrences of the old constant name.

 This is especially useful if you use alot of JS/TS-Frameworks and do conditionally rendering in regards to values / properties.
-The Constants are prefixed with the namespace of where the constants resides to easily identify then in your IDE and to ensure tree-shaking with webpack and co.
+The Constants are by default prefixed with the declaring class followed by __ and the constant name.
+You may provide an alias on attribute-level.
+Keep in mind to have unique names / alias as the constants will land in one file.

 ### Usecase